 - Wash all utensils well when you’re done – cutting boards, knives, spoons, blender jar, etc. I use a plastic cutting board so I can run everything through the dishwasher.

 I’m going to say it again, wear gloves to handle the peppers.
-The oils from the peppers can rub off onto your hands without you even knowing it, and without you having an adverse reaction… that is until you scratch your nose or wipe your eye.
+The oils from the peppers can rub off onto your hands without you even knowing it, and without you having an adverse reaction…that is until you scratch your nose or wipe your eye.
 The oils can easily transfer from the surface of your skin and cause all sorts of irritation in places you don’t want to be irritated!

 Step 2: Measure the vinegar into a medium pot and add the peppers, salt, and garlic cloves.
 Bring to a boil and reduce heat to a simmer until the peppers are soft (about 10 minutes).

 Step 3: Pour everything into your blender (I use a Blendtec like this one), including peppers and vinegar.
-Blend until you have a smooth puree, about 30-60 seconds.
+Blend until you have a smooth texture puree, about 30-60 seconds.

 Note: Red peppers will temporarily dye plastic blender jars red.
 A couple of washes with hot soapy water will remove the discoloration.

-Step 4: Taste the hot sauce and add additional hot peppers if desired.
-I recommend adding ¼ of hot pepper (like Habanero or scotch bonnet) at a time, reblending with each addition and tasting as you go.
+Step 4: Taste the homemade hot sauce and add additional hot peppers if desired.
+I recommend adding ¼ of a hot pepper (like Habanero or scotch bonnet) at a time, reblending with each addition and tasting as you go.
 The hot sauce will have a more intense flavor as it sits, but it will not get hotter.
 Here’s your chance to get the heat level just right.

-Keep the Seeds or Toss Them: Keeping the seeds will make your hot sauce hotter, and removing the seeds will remove some of the heat.
+Keep the Seeds or Toss Them: Keeping the seeds will make your homemade hot sauce hotter, and removing the seeds will remove some of the heat.
 You can go either way!

 Change the Color: The color of the hot sauce will depend on the color of the peppers you use.
 Green chilies will make a green hot sauce, while orange/red chilies will make a red sauce.
 Combine red and green chilies for a brown sauce.

-Make it Sweeter: Give your hot sauce a bit of sweetness by choosing a pepper that has sweetness or add a bit of honey or sugar.
+Make it Sweeter: Give your hot sauce recipe a bit of sweetness by choosing a pepper that has sweetness or add a bit of honey or sugar.
 A little sweetness goes a long way, so add ½ tsp at a time and taste as you go.

 Roast the Peppers: Roasting the peppers before you cook them in vinegar gives the peppers a smokey flavor.
 This is optional, but it’s a lot of fun to experiment with flavors!

-Medium to Hot Sauce: Try cayenne chili peppers, fish peppers, thai chilies, or tabasco peppers.
+Medium to Hot Sauce: Try cayenne chili peppers, fish peppers, Thai chilies, or Tabasco peppers.
 Adding peaches or mango would be a unique way to balance the flavor.

 Hot to Crazy Hot Sauce: Try habanero, scotch bonnet, or ghost peppers.
 Remember that these are VERY hot peppers, so consider balancing these out with some milder chiles.